 I am able to offer confidential, low-cost psychotherapy as part of my pursuing accreditation to full UKCP membership.
 I work on the Wirral.
 If you choose to work with me, we would meet in person or online for an hour-long session regularly once a week.
 This would give us time to process what has come up in each session and build on it for the next session.

 I’m a psychotherapist based in North West, UK.

-I have a Diploma in Relational Mindfulness and a Masters Degree in Core Process Psychotherapy from the Karuna Institute and Middlesex University.
+I have a Masters Degree in Core Process Psychotherapy from the Karuna Institute and Middlesex University.

 I am registered with the United Kingdom Council for Psychotherapy (UKCP).

 I took my undergraduate degree in philosophy and have practised as a barrister for many years.

 I became interested in mediation as a way to resolve disputes and became accredited (and later registered) with the Centre for Effective Dispute Resolution.
 I have acted as a mediator in very many mediations, and I continue to do so.